Skip to main content

 • Create chilling effects on lawful behaviour by making citizens aware that their actions are being aggregated into a score that affects their life prospects

-How to audit: If you provide AI systems to public sector clients, review whether any system aggregates personal data across multiple contexts to produce scores or classifications that affect individuals' access to services or opportunities.
+How to audit: Sell AI into the public sector?
+Then check whether any of your systems pull personal data from multiple contexts to produce scores or classifications that shape who gets access to services or opportunities.

 4. Real-Time Remote Biometric Identification in Public Spaces